-The best and easiest way to make this happen is to use the Requirements Feature in Hexawise.
+The best and easiest way to make this happen is to use the Forced Interactions in Hexawise.

-You should ask yourself these questions when using the Requirements feature.
+You should ask yourself these questions when using the feature.

-- How many specific values must be present in the test case?
+How many specific values must be present in the test case?
 5 specific values.
-(If the answer to this question was only 1 or 2, we would be able to use the Expected Results feature in Auto-Scripting; we wouldn't need to force these values to appear together in a single test case becuase a simple set of 2-way tests would automatically ensure coverage of every single pair of test inputs).
+(If the answer to this question was only 1 or 2, we would be able to use the Expected Results feature in Auto-Scripting; we wouldn't need to force these values to appear together in a single scenario because a simple set of 2-way tests would automatically ensure coverage of every single pair of test conditions).

-- What specific values need to be present in the test case?
+What specific values need to be present in the test case?
 (1) From: US, (2) To: India, (3) OW or RT: Round Trip, (4) Adults: More than 1, and (5) Children: More than 1.
-So we will specify these 5 specific values using the Requirements feature.
+So we will specify these 5 specific values using the Forced Interactions feature.

-- What parameters do not impact the outcome?
+What parameters do not impact the outcome?
 Direct or Layover does not impact the result.
 Class of travel does not impact the result.
-So do not enter any specific values when you use the Requirements feature.
+So do not enter any specific values when you use the Forced Interactions feature.

-Here's what the selection process would look like in the Requirements screen:
+Here's what the selection process would look like in the Forced Interactions screen:

 Assuming you are using two-way testing strength...

-- If you have more than 2 values that must appear together in a test case in order to trigger an Expected Result, you should probably use the Requirements feature.
+If you have more than 2 values that must appear together in a test case in order to trigger an Expected Result, you should probably use the Forced Interactions feature.

-- You SHOULD specifiy the values that will impact the Expected Result.
+You SHOULD specify the values that will impact the Expected Result.